A Local's Montenegro: Conversation with Jelena from Kotor

 Tourists try to do the old town, the fortress, the bay drive, and Our Lady of the Rocks all before lunch.
 That's not how Kotor works.
 Kotor works slowly.

-Tell me about the fortress climb — the 1,350 steps to San Giovanni.
+The fortress climb — 1,350 steps to San Giovanni

 The views from the top are the best in Montenegro.
 You see the entire bay — the water, the mountains on both sides, the islands, the rooftops of the old town below.
 Allow 45 minutes going up if you're fit.
 The last section is steep and the stones are uneven.
 Wear proper shoes, not sandals.

 There's a bar at the top now.
-It wasn't there when I was a kid.
-We used to climb up and the only reward was the view.
-Now you can have a cold Niksicko at the summit.
+It wasn't always there.
+For generations, the only reward at the summit was the view.
+Now you can have a cold Niksicko at the top.
 Progress.

-Cruise ship days.
-I'll say it directly.
+Cruise ship days, plainly.
 When three ships dock simultaneously, 10,000 people enter a town with 13,500 residents.
 The old town has streets barely wide enough for two people.
 Check cruisemapper.com before you visit Kotor — and come on days with no ships, or arrive before 9AM when passengers are still at breakfast, or after 5PM when they've gone back.

-Also, people ask me "where was the Colossus?"
-No. That's Rhodes.
-We have the cats.
-Over 1,000 cats live in the old town.
-We have a cat museum.
-We're the cat town, not the Colossus town.
+And the question that surfaces again and again: where was the Colossus?
+Wrong country — that's Rhodes.
+Kotor has the cats.
+Over 1,000 cats live in the old town, and there's a cat museum to match.
+This is the cat town, not the Colossus town.

 Where should people eat?

 Not the restaurants on the main square.
-I love my town but the Trg od Oruzja restaurants charge 30-40% more because they have the location.
+Beloved as the town is, the Trg od Oruzja restaurants charge 30-40% more because they have the location.
 Walk to the back lanes — behind St. Tryphon Cathedral, toward the north gate.

-There's a konoba near the river gate where my uncle brings fish he caught that morning.
+There's a konoba near the river gate where the fish arrives that morning, caught fresh off a local boat.
 The owner writes the menu on a board.
 Grilled branzino (sea bass) with potatoes and salad: 14 EUR.
 The same fish on the main square: 24 EUR.

 Beyond Kotor — where should visitors go?